Baker Street robbery: Prelude

-Gavin asked Reg Tucker, a second-hand-car salesman, who had no criminal record, to reconnoitre the bank.
+Gavin asked Reg Tucker, a second-hand car salesman who had no criminal record, to reconnoitre the bank.
 Tucker opened an account with £500 in December 1970 and two months later he rented a safety deposit box in the branch; over the next few months he visited his box thirteen times.
 Bank practice of the time was for staff to leave customers in private while visiting the vault.
 As soon as Tucker was alone, he would measure the room using the span of his arms and an umbrella he brought with him; he was aided in getting exact measurements by the regularly sized floor tiles, each of which was 9 in square.
 He drew a map of the room, plotting where the cabinets were and the position of the furniture.
 Thomas Stephens, another second-hand car salesman with no criminal record, was used to acquire the tools needed for the break-in, including a thermal lance and a 100-ton jack; one of Reader's friends, Bobby Mills, was employed to be the lookout man.
 Two others were brought in for the job, one of whom was an explosives expert.
 Another of Gavin's friends, Mickey "Skinny" Gervaise, a burglar-alarm expert, was brought on board, as were two men who have never been identified: "Little Legs" and "TH".
 Lashmar reports that TH was a contact of Detective Inspector Alec Eist, whom he describes as "by reputation the most corrupt Yard officer of the 1950s to mid-1970s".
 The journalist Duncan Campbell describes Eist as "One of the most active bent officers from the 1950s to the 1970s".

-In May 1971 the owners of the leather goods shop Le Sac at 189 Baker Street—two doors down from the bank—sold the lease of the property for £10,000 to Benjamin Wolfe, a 64-year-old seller of ornaments and knick-knacks, and a contact of several gang members.
-The property had a basement that, the group calculated, was at the same level as the bank vault.
+In May 1971 the owners of the leather goods shop Le Sac at 189 Baker Street—two doors down from the bank—sold the lease of the premises for £10,000 to Benjamin Wolfe, a 64-year-old seller of ornaments and knick-knacks, and a contact of several gang members.
+The building had a basement that, the group calculated, was at the same level as the bank vault.